Seville

-Seville (/səˈvɪl/ sə-VIL; Sevilla, /es/) is the capital and largest city of the Spanish autonomous community of Andalusia and the province of Seville.
+Seville (/səˈvɪl/ sə-VIL; Sevilla, /es/ /es/) is the capital and largest city of the Spanish autonomous community of Andalusia and the province of Seville.
 It is situated on the lower reaches of the River Guadalquivir, in the southwest of the Iberian Peninsula.

-Seville has a municipal population of about 686,741 as of 2024, and a metropolitan population of about 1.5 million, making it the largest city in Andalusia and the 5th-largest city in Spain.
+Seville has a municipal population of about 686,742 as of 2024, and a metropolitan population of about 1.5 million, making it the largest city in Andalusia and the 5th-largest city in Spain.
 Its old town, with an area of 4 km², contains a UNESCO World Heritage Site comprising three buildings: the Alcázar palace complex, the Cathedral and the General Archive of the Indies.
-The Seville harbour, located about 80 km from the Atlantic Ocean, is the only river port in Spain.
-The capital of Andalusia enjoys hot temperatures in the summer, with daily maximums routinely above 35 °C in July and August.
+The Port of Seville, located about 80 km from the Atlantic Ocean, is the only river harbour in Spain.
+The capital of Andalusia experiences hot temperatures in the summer, with daily maximums routinely above 35 °C in July and August.

 Seville was founded as the Roman city of Hispalis.
-Known as Ishbiliyah after the Islamic conquest in 711, Seville became the centre of the independent Taifa of Seville following the collapse of the Caliphate of Córdoba in the early 11th century; later it was ruled by Almoravids and Almohads until being incorporated to the Crown of Castile in 1248.
-Owing to its role as gateway of the Spanish Empire's trans-atlantic trade, managed from the Casa de Contratación, Seville became one of the largest cities in Western Europe in the 16th century.
+Known as Ishbiliyah after the Islamic conquest in 711, Seville became the centre of the independent Taifa of Seville following the collapse of the Caliphate of Córdoba in the early 11th century; later it was ruled by Almoravids and Almohads until being incorporated into the Crown of Castile in 1248.
+Owing to its role as the gateway of the Spanish Empire's trans-atlantic trade, managed from the Casa de Contratación, Seville became one of the largest cities in Western Europe in the 16th century.
 Following a deterioration in drought conditions in the Guadalquivir, the American trade gradually moved away from the city of Seville, in favour initially of downstream-dependent berths and eventually of the Bay of Cádiz – to which were eventually transferred control of both the fleets of the Indies (1680) and the Casa de Contratación (1717).

 The 20th century in Seville saw the tribulations of the Spanish Civil War, decisive cultural milestones such as the Ibero-American Exposition of 1929 and Expo '92, and the city's election as the capital of the Autonomous Community of Andalusia.